 #32 TUE SCO

-The photos of these three Scorpio individuals capture the INNER influence of the Day Ray upon the OUTER expression of the Sun Sign.
-Matthew McConaughey is the clearest Scorpio because his Tuesday Day Ray is ruled by Mars which also rules Scorpio.
+The photos of these three Scorpio individuals capture the INNER hold of the Day Ray upon the OUTER expression of the Sun Sign.
+Matthew McConaughey is the clearest Scorpio because his Tuesday Day Ray is ruled by Mars which also governs Scorpio.
 He has no difficulty being as private or assertive as he cares to be.
 Jodie Foster’s Scorpio Sun is softened by her Monday Day Ray.
 Her photo presents a calm but thoroughly penetrating gaze.
 Carl Sagan’s Scorpio Sun Sign is challenged somewhat by his Friday Day Ray.
 Venus, the ruler of Friday tries to lift and inspire the assertive nature of Mars, the ruler of Scorpio.
 Throughout his life Sagan attempted to balance his cosmic intuition with scientific logic.

 |It makes perfect sense that Carl Sagan chose Arecibo|

 as the setting for his book Contact.
 He and this location

 shared the same #68 FRI SCO Dayology Signature.

 Astrologically Scorpio has always been considered a sign of great extremes.
 As it was explained elsewhere on this blog, there are Two Different Scorpios.
 Sinners and saints might be a way of putting it.
 All or nothing is another.
 And one type of Scorpio can unexpectedly transform into the other.
 You don’t always know which side of a Scorpio individual you are facing, but you can count on it being deep.
 Deeply degraded, deeply disturbed, deeply committed, deeply inspired.
 Even Arecibo worked beautifully probing the depths of space for the advancement of science until it could no longer withstand the extremes of it’s surroundings.
 Then it was no more.